-One reason I’m a vegetarian, and not a vegan, is because vegan cooking is so far out of the realm of the cooking tradition I grew up in.
+I was a vegetarian for years.
+One reason I was a vegetarian, and not a vegan, is because vegan cooking is so far out of the realm of the cooking tradition I grew up in.
 How do you cook vegan and stay healthy?
-Don’t worry – I won’t try to convince you you’re not eating healthy.
-Chances are, after all, you’re not stuffing yourself with french fries and burgers daily.
+It seemed impossible.

 Vegan cooking is a challenge – even in today’s world with soy products available almost everywhere.
 And isn’t that the point?
 ALMOST everywhere?
 So, for your vegan friends – or your meat eating ones to give them a tip on what to serve you – some (Christmas) gift ideas: some of the best vegan cookbooks of all time!
 I’ve focused on quick and easy recipes, the kind I have a chance of making myself.

 I’ve been a happy vegan for over a year now.
 I have more energy than I can remember having as an adult.
 My skin issues have decreased and my bowel movements are great.
 Can you guess what’s coming: my new favorite cookbook is the ‘Fiber Fueled Cookbook‘ by another doctor: Will Bulsiewicz.

 The great thing about this cookbook is not that it’s vegan.
 It’s that it helps people with food sensitivities work back healthy foods (fruit, vegetables, whole grains, beans, lentils, nuts and seeds) into their diet.
 As Dr. B. likes to say: your gut is like a muscle: you can improve it by training it gradually.
 So if you’re unhappily avoiding healthy and tasty foods because you can’t handle them, this is the book for you.
 You don’t have to become a vegan in order to enjoy this book.
 You can just gradually increase your plant-food intake.

 The book includes explanations on what’s going on in your gut and a step by step plan to help you figure out your issues and deal with them.